+rd by the Registrant ⊠ od by party other than the Registrant □

+eck the appropriate box:

+- · · · · · · · · · · · · · · · · · · ·

+\boxtimes

+Definitive Additional Materials

+Soliciting Material Pursuant to Section 240.14a-12

+WINNEBAGO 2°

 WINNEBAGO INDUSTRIES, INC.

 (Name of Registrant as Specified in Its Charter)

 (Name of Person(s) Filing Proxy Statement, if Other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):
+Pay ⊠ /ment of Filing Fee (Check the appropriate box): No fee required.

+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

+Title of each class of securities to which transaction

+applies: 2) Aggregate number of securities to which transaction

+applies:

-- x No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1) Title of each class of securities to which transaction applies: - 2) Aggregate number of securities to which transaction applies: - 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4) Proposed maximum aggregate value of transaction: - 5) Total fee paid: - Fee paid previously with preliminary materials. - o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1) Amount previously paid: - 2) Form, Schedule or Registration Statement No.: - 3) Filing party: - 4) Date filed:
+3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee in

+calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction:

+5) Total fee paid:

+Fee paid previously with preliminary materials.

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+1) Amount previously

+paid:

+2) Form, Schedule or Registration Statement

+No.: 3) Filing

+party:

+4) Date filed:

+illeu.